The constant battle of getting a better night's sleep can add to the stress that women in midlife often neet to contend with.

 and actually finding out what Mr Gosling had in store for you:

-If you are having trouble, get up and do a quiet activity.
+If you are having trouble sleeping, get up and do a quiet activity.
 We need to associate bed with sleep and perhaps one other activity but certainly not the stress of trying to sleep when you can’t.

 I have never regretted mortgaging the house to buy a mattress and pillow.
 Seriously though don’t skimp when buying a mattress and spend some time deciding what is right for you.
 The same goes for your pillow.
 It really is a matter of preference but don’t forget, you get what you pay for.
 Choose hypoallergenic materials that won’t harbour dust mites.

 Your body temperature lowers when you sleep.
 Being too hot can make it harder to fall asleep.
 In hotter climates, I recommend getting a decent ceiling fan installed above the bed.
 It moves the air around and cools the skin.
 Our fan has a super slow, quiet mode which is perfect.
 Every now and then I have to crank it up to cool down but not often.

 For sheets, 100% cotton is a good way to go.
 Natural fibres breathe keeping you cooler and more comfortable.

 If you live in a noisy area I suggest getting earplugs.
 As for the light, if like us you live somewhere where in the summer it starts to get light very early counteract this by using block out curtains or a simple eye mask.